 - 48. In September 2009, Chevron ETC corrosion experts released a formal technical report discussing sulfidation corrosion and the specific issues associated with carbon steel, including the potential for high corrosion rates in carbon steel piping containing low percentages of silicon.
 In its report, Chevron ETC issued recommendations for inspection and provided guidelines for prioritizing piping circuits susceptible to sulfidation corrosion so that high-risk lines could be evaluated first.
 It was recommended that 100 percent component thickness testing be completed on all high priority lines one time to identify thin, low-silicon components to establish a baseline of corrosion rate and risk for failure.
 Following the release of the report, the Chevron Richmond Refinery materials group completed the risk-ranking of the carbon steel piping in the Richmond Lube Oil Project (RLOP) and in the crude unit, two units known to be susceptible to sulfidation corrosion.
 The group identified the crude unit 4-sidecut line as a high risk line per the report ranking guidance.
 Instead of completing the 100 percent component inspection, the 4-sidecut was recommended for replacement with 9-Chrome.
 However, the replacement recommendation was denied because the available, limited inspection data indicated the piping would last until the next turnaround.
 Subsequently, the alternative 100 percent component inspection was also never performed. - 49.
-Five months prior to the incident in March 2012, a Chevron corporate review of Richmond identified that inspection of all carbon steel components susceptible to sulfidation corrosion was not being performed at the Richmond refinery.
-In addition to identifying that CMLs were not in the proper locations, this corporate review found that critical inspection recommendations were being submitted to the shutdown planning process, but were being denied.
-Chevron corporate identified that Richmond refinery leadership needed to review and implement the 2009 Chevron ETC report recommendations. - 50.
 Chevron conducts "Intensive Process Reviews" prior to turnarounds.
 This process involves knowledgeable individuals including Business Improvement Network leaders, process engineers, metallurgical engineers, design engineers, and turnaround planners.
 The purpose of the review is to identify key unit issues that should be addressed and repaired during the unit turnaround.
 Prior to the 2011 crude unit turnaround, Chevron personnel conducted an Intensive Process Review of the crude unit and specifically recommended that the 4-sidecut carbon steel piping "should be upgraded to 5 Cr [5-Chrome]... due to sulfidation."
 Although the Intensive Process Review identified sulfidation problems in the 4-sidecut line, this activity was ineffective.
-The 4-sidecut piping was not upgraded during the 2011 crude unit turnaround. - 51.
+The 4-sidecut piping was not upgraded during the 2011 crude unit turnaround. - 50.
 In preparation of the work list for the 2011 crude unit turnaround, the crude unit inspector and crude unit metallurgist recommended that the 4-sidecut line be replaced with an upgraded metallurgy, 9-chrome, the metallurgy recommended in the Chevron new construction guidelines for piping in high temperature and high sulfur service.
 The recommendation was based on the high priority ranking of the 4-sidecut line, corrosion history, and both Chevron and industry recommended best practice.
-However, the turnaround management team determined that the inspection data available for the 4-sidecut piping, from CMLs on elbow components which are less prone to sulfidation corrosion, did not support a material upgrade during the 2011 turnaround.
-The lack of data on the more susceptible 4-sidecut straight-run piping components was not considered.
+However, the turnaround management team determined that the inspection data available for the 4-sidecut piping, from CMLs on elbow components which are less prone to sulfidation corrosion, did not support a material upgrade during the 2011 turnaround.i, i The lack of data on the more susceptible 4-sidecut straight-run piping components was not considered.

-i This decision was made without reinspecting or evaluating the thickness of the 52-inch component identified in 2002.
+&lt;sup>i This decision was made without reinspecting or evaluating the thickness of the 52-inch component identified in 2002.